ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/context-switch-cortex-m/_index.md

 ---
-title: Understand context switching on Cortex-M processors
+title: Learn about context switching on Arm Cortex-M processors

 minutes_to_complete: 15

-who_is_this_for: This session is for software developers who would like to understand how context-switching operations are handled in  Cortex-M processors in a baremetal environment.
+who_is_this_for: This is an introductory topic for software developers who would like to learn about context switching operations on Cortex-M processors in a baremetal environment.

 learning_objectives:
     - Understand the basics of context switching operation
-    - Learn how to program MPU (Memory Protection Unit)?
+    - Learn how to program the Memory Protection Unit (MPU)
-    - Comprehend the usage of SysTick exception with reference to context switching operations
+    - Learn how to use the SysTick exception with context switching operations
-    - Building and running an example project with Arm Development Studio (Arm DS)
+    - Build and run an example project with Arm Development Studio (Arm DS)

 prerequisites:
     - Basic knowledge and familiarity with Cortex-M processors.